skradha26/nodejs_learner_code_samples/README.md

         d) Delete File
         e) Copy File

-   All operations are preceded by a check for permissions.
+   All operations are preceeded by a check for permissions.
 It is checked whether the current user has permission to perform the operation.